-Cash used in operating activities was \$3.8 million for the three months ended March 31, 2015, which resulted from a net loss of \$5.6 million for the three months ended March 31, 2015 adjusted for non-cash depreciation and amortization of \$1.4 million and stock-based compensation of \$1.3 million offset by cash used in operating assets and liabilities.
-Cash used in operating assets and liabilities relate primarily to the payments of accounts payable and accrued liabilities at December 31, 2014.
+Cash provided by operating activities was \$0.2 million net for the three months ended March 31, 2016, resulting from a net loss of \$7.0 million for the three months ended March 31, 2016 adjusted for non-cash charges for depreciation and amortization of \$1.3 million and stock-based compensation of \$1.4 million.
+Additional offset from changes in operating assets and liabilities provided \$4.5 million net cash, related primarily to the \$3.0 million net reduction in accounts receivable and increases of \$1.2 million in other accrued liabilities and \$1.0 million in accrued compensation compared to December 31, 2015.
+Such cash provided was partially offset by cash uses in working capital for decreases of \$0.4 million in accounts payable, \$0.2 million in deferred revenue and \$0.1 million in lease incentives.

-Cash used in operating activities was \$2.4 million for the three months ended March 31, 2014, which resulted from a net loss of \$6.4 million for the three months ended March 31, 2014, adjusted for non-cash depreciation and amortization of \$1.9 million, stock-based compensation of \$1.2 million and \$.8 million gain on the sale of our Hungarian operations.
-There was also a \$1.7 million increase of cash associated with the net change in operating assets and liabilities.
-This increase included an increase in deferred revenues of \$1.5 million related to a prepayment of a product license agreement.
+Cash used in operating activities was \$3.8 million for the three months ended March 31, 2015, resulting from a net loss of \$5.6 million for the three months ended March 31, 2015, adjusted for non-cash charges for depreciation and amortization of \$1.4 million and stock-based compensation of \$1.3 million.
+Additional cash used of \$1.0 million for operating assets and liabilities related primarily to the payment of accounts payable and accrued liabilities as of December 31, 2014.